The festival withdraws Russian short films

 Tampere Film Festival will donate the proceeds of the Awarded Films 5 screening on Sunday 12 March to the Finnish Red Cross Disaster Relief Fund.
 Throughout the festival, the Finnish Red Cross’s collection boxes will be situated at the Festival Shop and all venue ticket sale points as well as the meeting point for the festival’s industry guests, the Festival Centre.

-Tampere Film Festival and Pirkanmaa Film Center’s Autumn Screenings Continue on Thursdays
+Tampere Film Festival and Pirkanmaa Film Center Show Short Films From Amantea on Summer Thursdays